-8 of the Foremost Advanced Hospitals in the World
+8 of the most advanced hospitals in the world

 Computer technology is not only pushing boundaries in the digital workplace, but the physical too.
 Advancements in technology in the health and medical sector has been improving in leaps and bounds, with hospitals around the world trying to keep up with the latest equipment to help patient diagnosis, treatment and care.

-In this article we mention 8 of those hospitals deemed as the most technologically advanced in the world.
+In this article we list eight of those hospitals known as the most technologically advanced in the world.

 El Camino Hospital, California

 California’s El Camino Hospital has always seen modern technology as highly valuable.
 Their cutting-edge cancer care facility opened to the public in 2009, with its high-tech equipment, including an advanced robotic radiosurgery device called the ‘CyberKnife’.

 El Camino’s hospital also provides all the possible procedures available for radiation therapy that one could imagine.

 The Fortis Healthcare Hospital Group is one of the world’s leading speciality hospital groups.